-Overall, when comparing the scale of environmental impacts, per 1 kWh for the V112-3.3 MW wind plant, the results are very similar to that of previous LCAs of Vestas turbines.
+Overall, when comparing the scale of environmental impacts, per 1 kWh for the V100-2.0 MW wind plant, the results are very similar to that of previous LCAs of Vestas turbines.
 The study, in general, is considered to be in alignment with LCAs of other Vestas turbines; and it also includes some additional updates which improve the robustness and accuracy of the overall assessment.

-8.2 Sensitivity analyses
+7.2 Sensitivity analyses

 Sensitivity analysis provides a purposeful evaluation of the underlying assumptions, parameters and methodological choices of the LCA, which aims to provide an understanding of the importance and scale of the choices made in the LCA.
-Section 8.2 shows the results of the sensitivity analyses, which assess the following eleven scenarios:
+Section 7.2 shows the results of the sensitivity analyses, which assess the following eleven scenarios:

-- 1. variation in wind power plant lifetime: ± 4 years; - 2. variation in turbine configuration with 94 metre hub height; - 3. variation in frequency of parts replacement; - 4. operating the 100MW wind plant under 3.45 MW power mode; - 5. operating the 100MW wind plant under high wind conditions; - 6. varying the transport distances for components to wind plant erection site; - 7. varying the distance of the wind plant connection to the existing grid; - 8. changing the type of foundation used to high ground water level type; - 9. potential incidence of turbine switchgear blow-out; - 10. potential effects of method used for recycling; and - 11. potential effects of Vestas renewable electricity consumption.
+- 1. variation in wind power plant lifetime: ± 4 years: - 2. variation in turbine configuration with 95 metre hub height; - 3. variation in frequency of parts replacement; - 4. operating the 50MW wind plant under 2.2 MW power mode (i.e. Mark10C turbine design); - 5. varying the transport distances for components to wind plant erection site; - 6. varying the distance of the wind plant to the existing grid taking into account corresponding cable losses; - 7. changing the type of foundation used from low ground water level type to high ground water level type; - 8. incidence of a potential turbine switchgear blow-out; and - 9. potential effects of method used for crediting recycling of metals.

 These scenarios represent the most significant assumptions made in the LCA study.
-Two new sensitivity analyses are added compared to previous LCAs for 94m tower hub height and the 3.45 MW power mode.
+Two new sensitivity analyses are added compared to previous LCAs for 95m tower hub height and the 2.2MW power mode which is presented in annex H.

-8.2.1 Wind plant lifetime
+7.2.1 Wind plant lifetime